lessworkjs/lesswork.io/structure.md

 ####  `config`
 This directory contains all of the `javascript` based configuration files.

+#### `routes`
+This directory contains all of your routes.
+You can group routes by creating multiple files.

 ####  `test`
 This directory contains your `mocha` tests.